Friday

 *Show times are subject to change.
 Please check at the Museum entrances for the specific show times on the day of your visit.

-Our youngest visitors are invited to join us at noon on weekends as we use our imaginations to see animal shapes in the sky.
+Our youngest visitors are invited to join us as we use our imaginations to see animal shapes in the sky.
 This FREE 15-minute program is designed to be an introduction to the planetarium for little ones and their families.

 Since 1960, the Treworgy Planetarium at Mystic Seaport Museum has been a center for science education, inspiring visitors to draw connections between our maritime history and the world and skies around us.
 When we look up at the sky, we see the very same stars that guided sailors long ago, as they developed their navigational tools and instruments.
 We have come a long way from the compass and sextant to the GPS units that many of our smartphones have.
 In order to truly appreciate the technological luxuries we enjoy today, it is more important now than ever to preserve the traditions of the past.